The ColorPerfect Help System

 Remember

-ColorPerfect normally starts with the previously selected film type and an automatic estimate of color balance, BPoint, and lightness and with neutral values otherwise for ColorNeg and ColorPos Modes, while Touch Up Mode starting values are chosen to have no effect on the image.
+ColorPerfect by default starts with the previously selected film type (if any) and an automatic estimate of color balance, BPoint, and Black (lightness) and with neutral values otherwise for ColorNeg and ColorPos Modes, while Touch Up Mode starting values are chosen to have no effect on the image.
 The Remember settings specify starting with selected settings remembered from the previous image.
 If you are dealing with series of similar images, you may want ColorPerfect to start with the settings you had worked out for the previous image.
 The Remember settings do not extend across modes as that never makes sense.
-For example, if the previous image was in ColorNeg Mode and you are now working in ColorPos or Touch Up Mode, the previous settings will not be remembered regardless of the Remember settings.
+For example, if you have just started to work in ColorNeg Mode the reference image will be from the last time you used ColorNeg Mode even if you just previously used PerfectRAW Mode.
+Separate references are kept for ColorNeg, ColorPos, PerfectRAW, and TouchUp Modes.
+These Remember settings apply to the As Optioned settings of the image.
+The As Optioned > Optimized button on the Start Panel will let you try several other sets of pre-defined Remember settings on an image.

-Remember All
+Remember CC

-Remember Calibration
+Remember BPoint

 Remember White

-Remember the white setting from the previous image.
+Remember the White setting from the previous image.

 Remember Saturation

-Remember the saturation setting from the previous image.
+Remember the Saturation setting from the previous image.

 Remember Gamma

-Remember the gamma setting from the previous image.
+Remember the Gamma setting from the previous image.

 Remember Zones